Business Modeling

 Visual Designer

-The main application you will be using to create artistic business models is the Visual Designer.
+Visual Designer is your main application to create artistic business models.
 It is one of the Dragon1 web applications on the platform.
 Everyone who creates an account and logs in has access to this web application.

-Anytime, anyplace, anywhere you are, you can use the Visual Designer to create diagrams.
+Anytime, anywhere, and anyplace, you can use the Visual Designer to create diagrams.
 And you can publish them in the Viewer so they are accessible to stakeholders on any device.
-Stakeholders can even comment on the visualization so you as a designer, analyst, or architect can improve the business model.
+Stakeholders can comment on the visualization so you can improve the business model as a designer, analyst, or architect.

 visual designer screenshot